Virgin Punk: Clockwork Girl

 Although both pre-production and production took a considerable amount of time, Umetsu was focused on quality and Kubota was focused on allowing Umetsu to display the full span of his sensibilities and style.
 For Kubota, this meant being able to satiate people on a cut-by-cut basis.
 In a first for Umetsu's career, Shaft and Aniplex set no particular deadline and ensured that Umetsu had as much time as was necessary.
 Animator Daniela Padilla Barquero, a former employee of Shaft who continued to work with the company as a freelancer, noted Virgin Punks high-level of detail orientation and considered it to be one of her most challenging projects.
 Although she considered her contributions to be relatively minimal, she said a month of work was needed to complete one second of the animation.
 Even up until the end of the production process, some cuts were given complete retakes by request of Umetsu.
 He was also, at first, only focusing on the direction of the project, but later ended up working as its sole animation director as well.
 Suzuki was particular about the effects animation and pushed the limits of the film to get a more-or-less 24 frames-per-second for all of the effects animation.
-In total, the first film had around 740 cuts in 31-32 minutes (not including the length of the ED credits) and a total of 35,000 drawings.
+In total, the first film had around 740-765 cuts in 31-32 minutes (not including the length of the ED credits) and a total of 35,000 drawings.

 Umetsu continued to add elements to the work that were not originally in the screenplay and expanded upon them through the storyboards.
 This put a burden on the animators, and combined with the number of cuts, which in a standard 30-minute production would have had somewhere around 400 cuts (rather than 740), put a strain on the production side.
 For the sequel part, Umetsu said that he is looking to keep the content the same but decrease the number of cuts.

 The project was officially announced in September 2024 at Aniplex Online Fest, with the first part released in a limited theatrical setting on June 27, 2025.

+The film made its Australian debut as part of the Ani-May line-up at Fomo Cinemas Brunswick through Sugoi Co, being screen on May 22, 2026.

 Reception

 In a review for The Japan Times, Matt Schley described the series' first part, Clockwork Girl, as being "exactly what you'd expect" considering Umetsu's past works.
-Schley criticized the plot for being unoriginal and the script for its "hackneyed dialogue" but nonetheless praised the film for its animation and overall "‘90s throwback feel".
+Schley criticized the plot for being unoriginal and the script for its "hackneyed dialogue" but nonetheless praised the film for its animation and overall 90s throwback feel".